chaseems/liaogit/readme.txt

 Creating a new branch is quick.
 Creating a new branch is quick AND simple.

 Go back to dev now.
+I'll add something to dev branch.